k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 #### Question 12: Batch Command & SQL

-SQL statements can be embedded as a parameter parsed into a Batch command as follows:
+An SQL statement can be embedded as a parameter parsed into a Batch command as follows:

 A: ```from CRM_DB USING('select customer_id from Customer where customer_id <=10')"```